Google “how to hear God’s voice and experience His love” and you will get almost twenty million search results.

 Simple and pure devotion to Christ.
 That’s all God really wants from us.

-Breathe easy.
-Go ahead.
-Take a deep breath, or two, or three … Relax.
+Go ahead and take a deep breath, or two, or three …

 Christ is completely devoted to revealing His simple and pure love for you to you.